quiuquio/tvb-docs/UserGuide/UserGuide-UI_Connectivity.rst

    :width: 90%
    :align: center

-   Preview for Operations on a selection of nodes
+   Preview for BUlk Operations on edges

 .. note::
   Available operations are:

-  - Assignation (set): assigns the given numeric value to all the nodes within the set.
+  - Assignation (set): assigns the given numeric value to all the edges within the set.
-  - Addition (add): adds the new value to the current value in the connectivity matrix.
+  - Addition (add): adds the new value to the current value in the connectivity weights matrix.
-  - Subtraction (decrease): subtracts the new value to the current value in the connectivity matrix.
+  - Subtraction (decrease): subtracts the new value to the current value in the connectivity matrix of weights.
-  - Multiplication (multiply): multiplies the current value in the connectivity matrix by the given numeric value.
+  - Multiplication (multiply): multiplies the current value in the connectivity matrix of weights by the given numeric value.
-  - Division (divide): divides the current value in the connectivity matrix by the given numeric value.
+  - Division (divide): divides the current value in the connectivity matrix of weights by the given numeric value.

-Click on the `Apply weight change` button to perform the selected operation.
+Click on the `Apply weight change` button to perform the selected operation on a group of edges.

 .. note::